flashashen/flange/README.md

 register()
 ```

-The same plugin registration can be accomplished with just configuration.
+The example above showed explicit registration from python.
+Plugin registration can also be accomplished
+with just configuration.
 Here is an example from the
 tests in this project.
-For this to work a python factory function must exist in the python
+For this to work, a python factory function must exist in the python
-path.
-This function is resolved via a local url.
-Here the schema is resolved via a url, but
-the schema can appear directly in the configuration.
+path, resolved via a local url *(see example for url format)*.
+This config must also appear somewhere in the loaded
+config data loaded by flange.
 With those caveats, The following is all
 that is required to register a custom model and start accessing instances:

 ```